LEL-A/doc/README.md

 to contribute and become part of our community.
 Contribution and feedback is encouraged and always welcome.

 We communicate via a Slack channel.
-To get access ...
+To get access to the Slack, please reach out to omar at huggingface.co or philipp at huggingface.co to be added.

 ## Licensing
 Copyright (c) 2023 by the LEL-A team